jonathanhori/ambient-gan/README.md

 - https://docs.pytorch.org/tutorials/beginner/dcgan_faces_tutorial.html
 - https://github.com/Zeleni9/pytorch-wgan/blob/master/models/wgan_gradient_penalty.py

+"The WGANGP model on MNIST follows the architecture in [Gulrajani et al. (2017)].
+The generator takes in a latent vector of 128 dimensions where each coordinate is sampled IID Uniform on [−1, 1].
+The generator then applies one linear and three deconvolutional layers.
+The discriminator uses three convolutional layers followed by one linear layer.
+Batch-norm is not used." - Page 16

 Source:
-Bora, A., Price, E., & Dimakis, A. G. (2018, February).
+- Bora, A., Price, E., & Dimakis, A. G. (2018, February).
 AmbientGAN: Generative models from lossy measurements.
 In International conference on learning representations.

-Tim Salimans, Ian Goodfellow, Wojciech Zaremba, Vicki Cheung, Alec Radford, and Xi Chen.
+- Tim Salimans, Ian Goodfellow, Wojciech Zaremba, Vicki Cheung, Alec Radford, and Xi Chen.
 Improved techniques for training gans.
 In Advances in Neural Information Processing Systems, pp. 2234–2242, 2016.